 By Tate McCotter, NIJO Executive Director

-The September 12th headline from the Huffington Post states “Muslim Inmate Claims Kansas Prison Officers Harassed Her Over Headscarf.”1 The national legal advocacy group Muslim Advocates has notified the Leavenworth Detention Center (LDC), the Department of Justice and the US Marshals Service the “actions that have taken place in the Leavenworth Detention Center are in clear violation of federal law,” Nimra Azmi, a staff attorney for Muslim Advocates, said in a statement.
+A September 12, 2018, headline from the Huffington Post stated “Muslim Inmate Claims Kansas Prison Officers Harassed Her Over Headscarf.”1 The news article explains how the national legal advocacy group Muslim Advocates notified the Leavenworth Detention Center (LDC), the Department of Justice and the US Marshals Service the “actions that have taken place in the Leavenworth Detention Center are in clear violation of federal law,” Nimra Azmi, a staff attorney for Muslim Advocates, said in a statement.
 The group is alleging religious right violations and failure to meet and ensure compliance to federal detention standards.

 A strong defense is always needed to show policies, procedures and the actions of individuals did not violate clearly established laws.

 How confident are you in your current policies and procedures?
 Where do they come from?
 Are they based on national standards or contract agreements with a federal agency for inmates you contract to house in your facility?
 If you are following them are you legally safe?

 Some administrators (and inmates and advocate groups) assume that the score on their last federal audit or the fact they are nationally accredited is a solid defense card.
 This simply is not true.
 While audits and the accreditation process can be useful for discovery, verification and documentation, they are only as good as what is being measured!
 Generally what is being measured reflects what the outside agency thinks is most important.
 They also only reflect a snapshot in time and cannot possibly capture everything that may be occurring in the jail on any given day or shift.

 In short, how do you know if your jail is legally defensible?
 So, here’s a question to consider in answering that question: When was the last time your jail was audited to what the law requires?